Migration to v4

 .catch(err => console.error(err));

-See Runtime → Opting into the Orchestrator for the full DI pattern (bootstrap, app config, injection token).
+See Runtime → The orchestrator runtime for the full DI pattern (bootstrap, app config, injection token).

 That's It